Updated: Oct 14

 First of all, we would like to focus on the meaning of today's date: 420 is a codeword for the regular use of cannabis in the US.
 Traditionally cannabis is consumed on any day at 4:20 PM.
 On April 20th, not only in America but all over the world, festivities around the green plant take place, and the date has over time become an unofficial international celebration of cannabis culture.

 Today, the use of cannabis containing THC is completely legalized in only two countries: Uruguay and Canada.
 In the USA, in some states, as in California, it is allowed for recreational purposes, but in most states, it is reserved for medical use only.
 What many people do not know, even in the Netherlands, cannabis is not completely legalized, but only tolerated by the government in some regions.
 But strict regulations regarding the consumption of the green wonder plant were not always like this.
-The cultivation of cannabis has far-reaching roots in history, and criminalization is a relatively new historial phenomenon, as the plant has long been part of medicinal and spiritual practices.
+The cultivation of cannabis has far-reaching roots in history, and criminalization is a relatively new historical phenomenon, as the plant has long been part of medicinal and spiritual practices.

 The cultivation of Cannabis can be traced back at least 12.000 years.

-Throughout thousands of years, women have played an important role in defining cannabis' uses and benefits, finding a place and purpose for every part of the plant.
+Throughout thousands of years, womxn have played an important role in defining cannabis's uses and benefits, finding a place and purpose for every part of the plant.
 From seeds (food and oil) root (medicine) and stem (textiles, paper) to flowers and leaves (medicine and recreational use).
 One notable aspect is that marijuana and matriarchs have always had a shared reputation for healing, and that marijuana fell from favor due to racism, bad press, and a prohibition PR machine.
 But let's go back in time: in the 3rd Millenium BC, when the Sumerian goddess Ishtar was associated with cannabis, and people were burning the green plant to honor her.

 In ancient Egypt, cannabis was ground and mixed with honey to introduce contractions and ease childbirth.
 Mayan and Aztec women took baths in cannabis herbs for menstrual relief.
 In ancient China, Taoism valued the magical herb in having its own goddess, Magu.
 In Europe, in the 11th century, premenstrual women used cannabis to reduce breast swelling.
 In the 7th century in India, cannabis was mixed with milk, water, and spices to create a potion that enhanced sexual feelings.
 Even German composer and philosopher Hildegard von Bingen was aware of the sanctifying effect of cannabis and cultivated it in her garden.
 Writer Isak Dinesen experimented with hashish and refers to it in her story "The Dreamers".